agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 The `youtube-dl` file is actually not a single python script text file but is a [binary file](https://github.com/ytdl-org/youtube-dl/blob/9fe50837c3e8f6c40b7bed8bf7105a868a7a678f/Makefile#L70) containing multiple python files.

 - Read `python` script text from a file using `cat` and pass it with process substitution.
 Passing the data of the `youtube-dl` file to `tudo` script using process substitution will engage automatic `base64` encoding of the data and creation of temp script file.
-The `youtube-dl` generates its help output based on the named of the its own file, hence [`--script-name`](#--script-name) is passed, otherwise help with contain `tudo_core_script` entries instead.
+The `youtube-dl` generates its help output based on the named of the its own file, hence [`--script-name`](#--script-name) is passed, otherwise help with contain `tudo_script__core_script` entries instead.
 The current size of the `youtube-dl` binary is over `1MB` and so its data cannot be passed as an argument directly (after `base64` encoding) since [Arguments Data Limits](#arguments-and-result-data-limits) will cross.

 ```
 tudo -s --shell=python --script-name="youtube-dl" <(cat "$PREFIX/bin/youtube-dl") --help